 How many organizations or companies would purchase and implement a new software, or piece of equipment that costs millions of dollars and then just let their employees have at it without any training to teach them how to use it?
 Or maybe even more importantly, how to make sure they don’t break it?
 That is traditionally what happens with health insurance plan that companies provide to their employees.

-With the increase in the number of organizations moving to HDHPs where more cost is being shifted to employees, we are seeing employees acknowledging that they don’t have the skills to get the right care at the right time.
-We are also seeing that employees are asking for tools to help them make the right medical decisions.
+We are also seeing that employees are asking for tools to help them make the right medical decisions.ith the increase in the number of organizations moving to HDHPs where more cost is being shifted to employees, we are seeing employees acknowledging that they don’t have the skills to get the right

 If you look at any list of the 100, or 1,000, or 10,000 best employers to work for, a common theme that lands companies on those lists are that they value their people.
 Either through culture, compensation, benefits, programs, flexibility or some combination, they made the list because the way they treat their employees makes people want to work for them.
 Those organizations understand that one of, if not the most important asset they have is their talent.
 Retaining and attracting the best talent is vital for organizations success and innovations.
 Providing a health literacy program that employees are looking for will increase the appreciation your employees have the benefits you provide.
 Imagine the level of gratitude that would be generated by an employee that was able to avoid an unnecessary surgery for themselves or a family member because they were educated on second opinion options available to them and they found a great doctor that provided the right diagnosis to avoid the wrong treatment.